transistorfet/computie/README.md

 68k-SMT is a mostly identical design using SMT and PLCC components.
 A CompactFlash card slot has been added to this version, but it is also possible to connect a simple breadboarded version to 68k-SBC.

+For more details on how I got up and running, check out [Bootstrapping a Homebuilt Computer Using An Arduino](https://transistorfet.github.io/posts/2021-09-bootstrapping_with_arduino.html)

 The Operating System
 --------------------